 Place the dish in the laminar flow hood and extract the embryos with straight forceps.
 Place them into a new dish containing cold HBSS-G. Next, remove the skin of the embryo using small forceps and carefully dissect the brain using the curved and straight forceps.
 Place them into a dish containing cold HBSS-G.

 3.4.
-Under a dissecting microscope, cut the brain in half along the midline to separate both the hemispheres with the scalpel or fine scissors and remove meninges and blood vessels from the brain pieces with fine forceps.
+Under a dissecting microscope, cut the brain in half along the midline to separate both the hemispheres with the scalpel or fine scissors and remove the diencephalon, the meninges and blood vessels from the brain pieces with fine forceps.

 3.5.
-Dissect the brain’s region of interest with a fine scalpel (e.g., CA region of the hippocampus).
-Repeat steps 3.3-3.5 with the rest of the embryos.
+Repeat steps 3.3-3.4 with the rest of the embryos.
 Do not delay the dissection for more than 2 h to preserve the tissue quality.

 3.6.
 Clean all parts of the tissue chopper with 100% ethanol (especially the polytetrafluoroethylene (PTFE) cutting plate and the razor blade).
 Keep the tissue chopper in the laminar flux hood under UV illumination for 15 min.

 3.7.
-Transfer each tissue piece (e.g., hippocampus) to the cutting plate of the tissue chopper.
+Transfer each tissue piece (e.g., cortex with hippocampus) to the cutting plate of the tissue chopper.
 For hippocampus, place it perpendicular to the razor blade and obtain tissue sections of 450-500 µm in thickness.

 3.8 Prepare several 35 mm Petri dishes with 3-4 mL of complete NCM and transfer tissue pieces from the tissue chopper plate to the Petri dishes.
 Many dishes may be needed as regions of interest are dissected.

 3.9 Finish the tissue dissection in the complete NCM using fine tungsten needles.
 Check the quality of the obtained slices under the dissecting microscope.
-Ensure that the layers are clearly identifiable in the darkfield optics.
+Ensure that the layers are clearly identifiable in the darkfield optics and dissect the region of interest (e.g., CA region of the hippocampus) with tungsten needles.
 Discard damaged slices.
-Keep these explants in complete NCM medium in the CO2 incubator.
+Keep hippocampal explants in complete NCM medium in the CO2 incubator.

 Preparation of 3-D co-cultures in collagen hydrogels